spryker/spryker-docs/_includes/pbc/all/install-features/202311.0/unified-commerce/install-the-warehouse-picking-feature.md

 {% info_block warningBox "Verification" %}

-Make sure that the following changes have been applied by checking your database:
+Make sure the following changes have been applied by checking your database:

 | DATABASE ENTITY                 | TYPE   | EVENT   |
 |---------------------------------|--------|---------|